 ICER 2020: A Promising Practice in Accessible Virtual Conference Presentations

 - Read critical textual content.
-This does not mean reading everything on your slide, but everything that you want attendees to notice, ensuring that blind attendees get the same information that sighted attendees get.
+This does not mean reading everything on your slide, but reading everything that you want attendees to notice, ensuring that blind attendees get the same information that sighted attendees get.

 - Describe critical visual content presented.
 This also ensures that blind attendees get the same information that sighted attendees get.